TamimDostyar/Website-Portfolio/README.md

 For this project I used a 3-W School template to make a protfolio as an exmaple, showing the users and website developers how to use vary files in order to make a responsive website.
-The languages I used are HTML, CSS, Java Script.
+The languages I used are HTML, CSS, and Java Script.